JonnyNguyen005/Logistic-Portfolio/README.md

 # Logistic-Portfolio
-Collection of my logistic projects, showcasing my skills in exploratory data analysis and geographical data analysis.
+Logistics projects that illustrate my ability to analyze and interpret both exploratory and geographic data for real-world insights.